VarboxInternational/docs/draft-records.md

 <a name="modify-draft-column"></a>
 #### Modify Draft Column

-If you'd like, you can modify the name of `drafted_at` column the `IsDraftable` ttrait is using behind the scenes.
+If you'd like, you can modify the name of the `drafted_at` column the `IsDraftable` trait is using behind the scenes.
-To do so, you'll have to overwrite the `getDraftedAtColumn()` method in your models.
+To do so, you'll have to overwrite the `getDraftedAtColumn()` method inside your models that use the `IsDraftable` trait.

 ```php
 /**